Code-Institute-Submissions/my-first-milestone-project-3/README.md

         1. Easily understand the main purpose of the site and learn more about the organisation in terms of their culture and style.
         2. Easily navigate throughout the site to find content about tours and how they are offered.
-        3. Look for details on how I can contact them, either immediately or passively though a form.
+        3. Look for details on how the user can get in contact either immediately or passively though a form.
-        4. See what more I can find on social media.
+        4. See what more information of write ups, images and videos on social media.

     -   #### Returning Visitor Goals

         1. Find information about tours on offer.
         2. Find alternative ways to get in contact with the organisation with any questions I may have.
-        3. Find social links.
+        3. Download any further information via the download link.
+        4. Subit contact details via the form submission.
+        5. Find social links to view specific activity like write ups, images or videos..

     -   #### Frequent User Goals
         1. Check to see if there are any newly added tours, destinations or pricing amendments.
-        2. Check to see if there are any new social activity posts.
+        2. Check to see if there are any new social activity write ups, images or videos.
-        3. Sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+        3. Submit contact details if not already done so.

 -   ### Design